zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 ```ps1
 .\doc\initial-sdk-spec\generate-interface.ps1 > .\extensionsdk\Microsoft.CmdPal.Extensions\Microsoft.Windows.Run.Extensions.idl
 ```

+### Adding APIs

+Almost all of the SDK defined here is in terms of interfaces.
+Unfortunately, this prevents us from being able to use `[contract]` attributes to add to the interfaces.
+We'll instead need to rely on the tried-and-true method of adding a `IFoo2` when we want to add methods to `IFoo`.

 [^1]: In this example, as in other places, I've referenced a
     `Microsoft.DevPal.Extensions.InvokableCommand` class, as the base for that action.